kb-ong/maybank-currencies-service/README.md

 DB : SQLITE ( maybank-currencies-service/app/maybank_db_test.db ) , so that no need to import into DB.

-Java : make use you are using version 11 and above.
+Java : make sure you are using version 11 and above.

 Tomcat port: 8182